receptron/graphai/README.md

 - 'nodes': A list of node.
 Required.
 - 'concurrency': An optional property, which specifies the maximum number of concurrent operations (agent functions to be executed at the same time).
 The default is 8.
 - 'agentId': An optional property, which specifies the default agent for all the nodes.
 - 'loop': An optional property, which specifies if the graph needs to be executed multiple times.
-The loop is an JavaScript object, which has two properties.
-The *count* property specifies the number of times the graph needs to be executed and the *assign* property specifies the value(s) migrated from previous execution.
+The loop is an JavaScript object, which has two optinoal properties.
+The *count* property specifies the number of times the graph needs to be executed and the *while* property specifies the condition required to contineu the loop in the form of node name (nodeId) or its property (nodeId.propId).
+Unlike JavaScript, an empty array will be treated as false.
 ```
   loop:
-  count: 10
-  assign:
-    output: input
+    while: source
   nodes:
-  input:
+    source:
+      value: [orange, banana, lemon]
+      next: popper.array
+    previous:
-    value: initial value
+      value: []
-  output:
+      next: reducer
+    popper:
+      agentId: pop
-    inputs: [input]
+      inputs: [source]
+    reducer:
-    agentId: do_something
+      agentId: push
+      inputs: [previous, popper.item]
 ```

 ## Agent